 If you get a traffic ticket, you'll need to decide whether to pay the fine and accept the penalty placed on your driving record or to contest the ticket and plead not guilty.
 Choosing the first of these options is simpler, although your insurance premium may go up.

-- Send your payment to the county court noted on your traffic ticket at least two weeks before your court date.
+- Send your payment to the county court noted on your traffic ticket at least 2 weeks before your court date.

 - Georgia's traffic laws are strict, and the police officer who issued your ticket will likely show up to speak about the violation.
 For that reason, it's smart to weigh all factors before going to court to plead not guilty.